Apiquet/utils/gif_maker/README.md

 # Gif maker:
-    - Load all images from a directory
+    - Load all images from a directory or a video
-    - Create a gif with them
+    - Create a gi from the input
-    - Options available: set fps, set specific image extension, divide the images into several gif files, resize images, customize gif name.
+    - Options available: set fps, set specific image extension, divide the images into several gif files, resize images, customize gif name, skip frames from the video.

 # Args:
-    - Path to the images
+    - Path to the images or video
     (OPTIONAL)
     - Output path
     - Extension if only images with specific extension is wanted
     - FPS (default is 30)
     - Resize factor for the images to build the gif
     - Keep resized images into a separated folder
+    - Frames to keep: if we want to keep 1 frame every N frames from the video
     - Number of gifs wanted to avoid having a huge one (default is 1)
     - Suffix to gif name